idrave/FOND-ASP/README.md

 ### Running standard FOND problems

-One can use the `assplanner` system to solve standard FOND problems (the benchmark from FOND-SAT can be found [here](fcfond/domains/pddl/fond-sat)), and either look for strong or strong-cyclic solutions (under which all effects are assumed "state-fair" as usual).
+One can use the `asplanner` system to solve standard FOND problems (the benchmark from FOND-SAT can be found [here](fcfond/domains/pddl/fond-sat)), and either look for strong or strong-cyclic solutions (under which all effects are assumed "state-fair" as usual).

 There are basically four ways of doing so: